peteryxu/aqd-cli-workshop/workshop/02a-getting-started.md

 Context is what Amazon Q CLI will use together with the prompt you provide, to generate its output.
 Being able to manage context when using Amazon Q CLI is critical to get good output.
 In this section we will look at this in more detail.

-*Not a finite resource*

-The first thing to understand is that context is not and infinite resource, and it has to be managed.
-The **"context window"** is a finite resource that Amazon Q CLI uses to help it generate output.
+Context is **not** and infinite resource, and needs to be managed.
+The **"context window"** is a finite resource that Amazon Q CLI uses to shape the generated output.
 The **"context window"** is measured in tokens, which are the unit of text processing that large language models use.
 Currently Amazon Q CLI has a maximum context window of 200K tokens.

-Research doen by Stanford University into the efficacy of different context sizes against different foundation models shows that as you increase context, the output degrades.
+Research done by Stanford University into the efficacy of different context sizes against different foundation models shows that as you increase context, the output degrades.
 So having more is not always a good thing.

 ![graph of context window and performance](/images/sota-context-limits.png)